 Competent Authorities are recommended to develop a structured and standardised programme of recurrent training which maintains the core competencies of VTS personnel.
 A programme of recurrent training will enable VTS personnel to maintain currency to perform their operational duties as directed by the VTS authority.

-The content of recurrent training should provide a structured means of maintaining professional currency, reinforcement of previous training, and providing for continuous professional development.
+The content of recurrent training should provide a structured means of reinforcing VTSO competencies and good practices , and providing for continuous professional development.
 The content should be based on generic areas of competency which may be supplemented by specific subjects to meet national or local needs.

 Recurrent training should include the use of simulation.
 However, where simulation is not practicable, relevant and interactive exercises should be designed so as to achieve the desired learning goals.